mercos/robot-eyes/README.md

 }
 ```

+### Configure your server
+The `docker-compose-yml` file comes practically ready, but it lacks the main feature.
+The default file comes with a simple example of a server using the nginx image, but how you will run your server is up to you.

+We suggest that you run your application through the docker too, but if not, here is a tip:

+**Connect robot-eyes with the application that is running locally:** in `docker-compose.yml`, maybe change `--base-url=http://web:80` with `--base-url=host.internal.docker:YOUR_PORT` can work.

 ## Create your tests
 Currently we support only mocha.
 We recommend that you edit the `test.js` file that is created by the` init` command.